A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

-Conventional continual learning assumes the new learning tasks arrive one at a time, and the data in the domains is stationary~\cite{de2021continual}.
-Thus, continual learning techniques can be trained offline as the number of tasks is known a priori.
-These techniques are referred to as multi-head techniques, as separate models are trained for each learning task~\cite{chaudhry2018riemannian}.
-However, knowing all the tasks ahead of time is not always realistic.
-Other continual learning techniques make no assumptions about the distribution of learning tasks, and seek to identify the task online~\cite{chaudhry2018riemannian}.
-These techniques are referred to as single-head techniques, since a single model is trained for all tasks.
+Conventional continual learning assumes the new learning tasks arrive one at a time, and the data in the domains is stationary \citep{de2021continual}.
+Thus, continual learning techniques can be trained offline, as the number of tasks is known a priori.
+These techniques are called multi-head techniques, as separate models are trained for each learning task \citep{chaudhry2018riemannian}.
+However, knowing all the tasks a priori is not always realistic.
+Other continual learning techniques make no assumptions about the distribution of learning tasks, and seek to identify the task online \citep{chaudhry2018riemannian}.
+These single-head techniques train a single model is trained for all tasks.

 Learning tasks within a sequence can either be independent or dependent.
 Independent learning tasks are separate and may not share similarities.
 Dependent learning tasks represent a sub-sequence of learning tasks that must be executed in a particular order, where learning task \(L_i\) holds key information about learning task \(L_{i+1}\).
-Many of these techniques rely heavily on deep neural networks, similar to both domain adaptation and transfer learning techniques~\cite{mundt2023wholistic, ao2023continual}.
+Many of these techniques rely heavily on deep neural networks, similar to both domain adaptation and transfer learning techniques \citep{mundt2023wholistic, ao2023continual}.